 Part 1a: Written description of your program.
 The online application includes a series of prompts asking for specifics about your proposed program, including the goals of the program, the impact for UCSC students, and how much financial support is requested for each component of the program.
 The committee uses a metric to evaluate the merits of each proposal, with the following structure for evaluation:

-- Overview 10%
+- Overview 20%

-- Student impact 40%
+- Student impact 30%

-- Outreach 10%
+- Feasibility 20%

+- Funding plan and budget documents 30%.

-1 Individual students seeking funding may consider the Division of Student Affairs and Success student funding process as an alternate option.
+1 Individual students seeking funding may consider the Division of Student Affairs and Successstudent funding process as an alternate option.